eBay/tsv-utils/docs/ToolReference.md

 $ # Move fields 7 and 3 to the start of the line
 $ tsv-select -f 7,3 --rest last data.tsv

+$ # Output a range of fields
+$ tsv-select -f 3-30 data.tsv

+$ # Output fields in reverse order
+$ tsv-select -f 30-3 data.tsv

+$ # Multiple files with header lines.
+Keep only one header.
+$ tsv-select data*.tsv -H --fields 1,2,4-7,14

+$ # Files using comma as the separator ('simple csv')
+$ # (Note: Does not handle CSV escapes.)
+$ tsv-select -d , --fields 5,1,2 data.csv
 ```
 ## tsv-summarize reference